BugJackBarron/ZoneNSI.md/docs/NSI/Terminale/C01/Exceptions.md

 			if not(isinstance(a,(int, float))
 			) or not(isinstance(b,(int, float))
 			) or not(isinstance(*c,(int, float))) :
-					raise TypeError("argment Error : argument must be a tuple of integers or floats.") if a == 0 :
+					raise TypeError("argument Error : argument must be a tuple of integers or floats.") if a == 0 :
 				raise ValueError("First element of tuple must not be 0.") return t